 Let me ask you a question:

-When you speak from your heart, are transparent about your ideas and say the things you truly believe in, are you been manipulative?
+When you speak your truth with compassion, when you are candid about your intentions, when you say the things you believe in a respectful way, are you been manipulative?

 I don’t think so.

-Authentic copy is about finding the resonance between who you are and the people you love to serve.
-It’s about speaking from shared values and a similar outlook about life and avoiding clients who don’t get you.
+Authentic copy is all about finding the resonant language, the point of connection between who you are and the people you love to serve.

 - What do you stand for?